flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ### Adding Custom Tokenizers

 You can also pass custom tokenizers to the initialization method.
-Instead of passing a boolean True value, you can pass a tokenization method to the `use_tokenizer` paramete, like this:
+Instead of passing a boolean `True` value to the `use_tokenizer` parameter, you can pass a tokenization method, like this:

 ```python
 from flair.data import Sentence, segtok_tokenizer